A novel efficient structure-preserving exponential integrator for Hamiltonian systems: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{Method}, we introduce the proposed linearly implicit structure-preserving exponential integrator and discuss its key properties, including symmetry, energy preservation and convergence.
-In Section \ref{Experiment}, we present numerical experiments to demonstrate the stability, computational efficiency, and long-term behavior of the proposed method using different types of differential equations.
+In Section \ref{Method}, {we introduce the proposed linearly implicit exponential integrator for cubic Hamiltonians, discuss its key properties, including symmetry, convergence, near preservation of energy, and its generalization to systems with higher-degree polynomial Hamiltonians.} In Section \ref{Experiment}, we present numerical experiments to demonstrate the stability, computational efficiency, and long-term behavior of the proposed method using different types of differential equations.
 Finally, conclusions and potential directions for future research are discussed in the last section.